Partial Preterism

-The term 'Partial Preterism' refers to that wide spectrum of thought which is not fully Futurist, but which incorporates some portion of what the Futurist view has to offer.
-Though there is a wide range of doctrine among Partial Preterists, they are united in the belief that some, but not all, prophecies were fulfilled in the destruction of the Jewish nation in A.D.
-70. Most partial preterist systems believe that the "big three" are yet future - the Great Judgment, Resurrection and Second Coming of Christ.
+Kingdom Eschatology refers to that wide spectrum of thought which is not fully Futurist, but which incorporates some portion of what the Futurist view has to offer.
+Some, but not all, prophecies were fulfilled in the destruction of the Jewish nation in A.D.
+70. The "big three" prophecies are yet future - the Great Judgment, Resurrection and Second Coming of Christ.

 These events are yet future: